cipher11-cyber/cipher11-cyber/README.md

 ---I KNOW SOME OF THIS MIGHT SEEM BASIC OR CRINGE TO OTHERS, BUT EVERYONE STARTS SOMEWHERE I’M LEARNING, BUILDING MYSELF, AND GROWING EVERY DAY, SO PLEASE DON’T JUDGE.---

 Everything i learned and the tools i learned before my way to earning CERTICATES is in the next section.
-Most of the stuffs in the next section that is called (BEGINNER HACKING/SUMMARY) is beginner beacuse is mostly attacking and yh but everyone starts from somewhere so i decided to share it.
+Most of the stuffs in the next section that is called (BEGINNER HACKING/SUMMARY) is beginner beacuse is mostly attacking and yh but everyone starts from somewhere so i decided to ❗❗= This are short notes wich dont cover everything step by step but it works for me since i studied step by step and writing step by step is a lot. share it.

 And i will aslo be taking some other side courses before i start my journey to the CERTIFICATES and they will teach me a lot so i will update them in my (BEGINNER HACKING)